-This new programme enables you to develop your practical, strategic and conceptual understanding of the events sector within local, national and international contexts.
+Our course will enable you to develop your practical, strategic and conceptual understanding of the events sector within local, national and international contexts.

 As events are increasingly recognised as a tool for stimulating economic development, the industry is quickly professionalising and requires a growing number of graduates to form an educated, critically informed workforce.
 The new UWS MSc in International Events Management is designed to meet this demand.

 We welcome Scottish, UK and international students and consider all applicants on an individual basis.

 Don’t worry if your qualifications are not listed here, we take a range of factors into account when assessing your application and are happy to consider other alternative combinations of qualifications and experience

 If you are applying with an EU or non-EU qualification, please check our Postgraduate Entry Requirements page which gives more information about country-specific entry requirements.

 You require a Bachelor degree or relevant academic, vocational or professional qualifications including significant work experience in the digital marketing/marketing sector.